-18.4 TERMINAL TYPE File (#3.2)
+15.4 TERMINAL TYPE (#3.2) File

-The TERMINAL TYPE file (#3.2) holds device vendor-specific code to characterize a terminal type.
+The TERMINAL TYPE (#3.2) file holds device vendor-specific code to characterize a terminal type.
 For example, escape sequences can be entered in the OPEN EXECUTE (#6) and CLOSE EXECUTE (#7) fields to set pitch or font.
-Every device in the DEVICE file (#3.5) must be assigned a terminal type, in the SUBTYPE field (#3).
+Every device in the DEVICE (#3.5) file must be assigned a terminal type, in the SUBTYPE (#3) field.

-The most common fields to populate for TERMINAL TYPE file (#3.2) entries are:
+The most common fields to populate for TERMINAL TYPE (#3.2) file entries are:

 Field Description NAME (#.01) The name of the terminal type.
-REF: For a description and list of acceptable terminal type name formats, see the " Terminal Type Naming Conventions " section and Table 27 in this chapter.
+I REF: For a description and list of acceptable terminal type name formats, see the " Terminal Type Naming Conventions " section and Table 28 .
 SELECTABLE AT SIGN-ON (#.02) This field is used to screen the choices that can be made at the "DEVICE TYPE" prompt during signon.
 RIGHT MARGIN (#1) This field is the number of characters wide for this device.
-FORM FEED (#2) The argument of an M WRITE statement that will set the top-of-form for the use of tractor-feed paper on a printer, or will clear the screen of a video display terminal.
+FORM FEED (#2) The argument of an M WRITE statement that sets the top-of-form for the use of tractor-feed paper on a printer, or clears the screen of a video display terminal.
 PAGE LENGTH (#3) This field is the number of usable lines on the output device.
-BACK SPACE (#4) The argument of an M WRITE statement that will cause the cursor to back space.
+BACK SPACE (#4) The argument of an M WRITE statement that causes the cursor to back space.
 OPEN EXECUTE (#6) This is the executable M code that is used by %ZIS to OPEN the terminal.
+CLOSE EXECUTE (#7) This is the executable M code that is used by %ZIS to CLOSE the terminal [i.e., X ^%ZIS("C")].

-Table 26.
-Common fields in the TERMINAL TYPE file (#3.2)
+Table 27: Common Fields in the TERMINAL TYPE (#3.2) File